centria/cs-exercises-20/README.md

 #### Exercise_75

-CrEate the method **public static void PrintNumbersInRange(List\<int\> numbers, int lowerLimit, int upperLimit)** in the exercise template.
+create the method **public static void PrintNumbersInRange(List\<int\> numbers, int lowerLimit, int upperLimit)** in the exercise template.
 The method prints the numbers in the given list whose values are in the range [lowerLimit, upperLimit].
 A few examples of using the method are supplied below.

 ```cs
 List<int> numbers = new List<int>();